 Child Study Center

 The Yale Child Study Center is an interdisciplinary department at the School of Medicine that furthers understanding of the problems of children and families.
 Among the coordinated disciplines are child psychiatry, pediatrics, genetics, neurobiology, epidemiology, psychology, nursing, social work, and social policy.
 The mission of the Child Study Center is to improve the mental health of children and families, advance understanding of their psychological and developmental needs, and treat and prevent childhood mental illness through the integration of research, clinical practice, and professional training.
 The Child Study Center is unique in its scope of local, state, national, and international collaborations in research, clinical services, training programs, and policy work.
-More information is available on the Center's Web site.
+More information is available on the Child Study Center's Website.

 * CHLD 125a / EDST 125a / PSYC 125a, Child Development Nancy Close and Carla Horwitz